protocol/research-website/content/posts/202010-gossipsub-v1.1/index.md

 **Mitigation strategies**: GossipSub includes a total of five mitigation strategies.
 These range from simple mitigations, such as _“flood publishing”_, where a newly published message is flooded to its first-hop peers, to more complex ones, where the outcome of the scoring function is consulted in order to make grafting and pruning decisions.

-Flood publishing has been identified as an efficient way to bypass sybil-dominated mesh connections of a peer that is under attack.
+Flood publishing has been identified as an efficient way to bypass Sybil-dominated mesh connections of a peer that is under attack.
 With flood-publishing even if `D_high - 1` connections are Sybil-controlled, the newly published message will still make it to the rest of the network through the one remaining connection.

 A peer’s score, on the other hand, is taken into account as a mitigation strategy when peers are choosing which peers to keep in their mesh, a strategy called _“controlled mesh maintenance”_.
 Upon every maintenance round, every peer chooses to keep the highest-scoring peers and prunes the rest.
 Misbehaving peers will be progressively excluded from the mesh of all peers, rendering them largely harmless for the network.